aklump/drupal_contact_conditional_recipients/README.md

 ## Configuration

 1. Create a contact form at _/admin/structure/contact/add_
 1. Enter the "default" recipient(s) in the normal _Recipients_ field.
-This default will be used (as the email recipient(s)) if/when the selected, submitted value does not match any of your configured conditional emails.
+This default will be used when the list value does not match a conditional email.
 1. Add a _List_ field with multiple values, the values of which will be used to determine the recipient.
-1. Visit _Manage display_ and enable _Conditional Recipients_ inside the _Custom Display
+1. Visit _Manage display_ and enable _Conditional recipients_ inside the _Custom Display
    Settings_ details element.
-1. Select the _Conditional Recipients_ display mode tab.
+1. Select the _Conditional recipients_ display mode tab.
-1. Ensure the list field is not _Disabled_.
+1. Ensure your list field is not _Disabled.
+1. Disable all other fields in this display mode.
-1. Set it's _label_ to `- Hidden -`.
+1. Set it's _Label_ to `- Hidden -`.
+1. Set it's _Format_ to `Recipients`.
 1. Open the settings and enter a pipe-separated map, which follows this pattern `value|recipient(s)`; use `[contact:recipients]` for the form's default recipient (entered when creating the new form).
 Otherwise hard-code